kellpossible/blog/content/Adventures/18-BogongInAugust.rst

 We sat and ate lunch, and the cloud began to close in.
-I had been hoping we could take a look at the gully to the West of Staircase (Devil's Door?), but descending from the summit with 5m visibility, something along the lines of *"this is bad isn't it?" "yes it is bad!*, we turned around before it got steep and made a beeline down the south face instead.
+I had been hoping we could take a look at the gully to the West of Staircase (Devil's Door?), but descending from the summit with 5m visibility, something along the lines of *"this is bad isn't it?" "yes it is bad!"*, we turned around before it got steep and made a beeline down the south face instead.

 With clouds drifting in and out, we spent the afternoon on a surprising amount of secretly stashed fluffy stuff.